plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Mariano Crimi**: Mariano has made significant contributions to the BMS project.
 + **Gouripriya Davuluri**: Gouripriya has made significant contributions to the AGENT Portal project.
 + **Jeremy Destin**: Jeremy has made significant contributions to the Florilège and Faidare projects.
++ **Ajay Dhungana**: Ajay wrote section introductions for the Phenotyping, Genotyping, and Germplasm topics.
 + **Bert Droesbeke**: Bert wrote the section on the BrAPI2ISA project, and has made significant contributions to the BrAPI compatibility of the BrAPI2ISA project.
 + **Manuel Feser**: Manuel wrote the section on the MIRA project, and has made significant contributions to the BrAPI compatibility of the MIRA project.
 + **Mirella Flores-Gonzalez**: Mirella wrote the section on the Trait Selector BrAPP project, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.